thaume/jquery-gace/README.md

 When a bloc with `data-gace-bloc` is visible and the minimum time on the bloc is done, GACE will trigger an event:

-Read > scroll > [data-gace-bloc]
+**Read > scroll > [data-gace-bloc]**

-### Form events
+### DFP Ads Events (TODO)

-GACE is compatible with [jQuery Validation Engine](https://github.com/posabsolute/jQuery-Validation-Engine).
-If you use this plugin on a `form`, you can detect when a visitor submit a form with errors.
-And when he submit the form without errors.
-It's interesting to see the proportion of users trying to send something and users that really send something.
+What if you can track if an ad from DFP has been viewed?
+Same concept as scroll events, with the ads.
+And what if you can track the clicks in your Google Analytics Event from your DFP ads?

 - Activation: